 I believe prayer is an activity that can lead to healing.
 And there are other benefits to prayer such as focusing on God, empathizing with one another and practicing discipline.
 But what about you?
 Do you agree?
 Disagree?
 I’d love to hear from you either way.

-I am currently not providing any product links as I change my affilitate relationships.
+I am currently not providing any product links as I change my affiliate relationships.
 The products I have recommended are ones I have either used or meet my standards for helpfulness.
+I do not receive any payment for these recommendations.